MahmoudEl3bady/grpc-demo/README.md

 ## What This Demo Shows

 This project demonstrates how to build gRPC services in Node.js by implementing a simple client-server architecture.
-You'll learn how to define services using Protocol Buffers, handle RPC calls, and establish efficient communication between Node.js applications.
+Define services using Protocol Buffers, handle RPC calls, and establish efficient communication between Node.js applications.

 ## Getting Started